They say good things come in small packages - and Louth, Ireland’s smallest county, is certainly a testament to that.

 Carlingford is renowned for deftly combining fast-paced and slow-paced activities, attracting visitors of all ages and interests.
 And so, later, I join walkers and cyclists and venture along the scenic Carlingford Lough Greenway - an evenly surfaced, family-friendly amenity that stretches along the shoreline from Carlingford to Omeath.
 If it weren’t for the fact that my jaws are so tired from all the weekend’s eating, they would surely be dropping to the ground given the spectacular views of the Cooley Peninsula and Carlingford Lough towering over me.

 My final stop is the Norman town of Dundalk, the county’s administrative center.
-It also doubles as the home for international pop band, The Corrs.
+It also doubles as the home of the international pop band, The Corrs.
 Fittingly, it’s another set of siblings that provides me with my final meal - locals, Brendan and Vincent Mulligan, co-owners of The Spotted Dog, a scrumptious restaurant located mere meters from the town’s famous square.
 The quirky name is a tribute to the first recipe Brendan ever attempted; since then, his culinary vocabulary has dramatically expanded, evidenced by my Dunany Crab Tartlet starter followed by the pan-seared scallops served on garden pea and ink-squid risotto.

 “We feel a responsibility to support local producers,” Vincent tells me while insisting that I sample their popular truffle fries - I don’t need much convincing.
 “Brendan and I might be brothers, but the entire food industry in Louth is one big family.”